Some basic rules for dealing with debt problems are:

 : 0800 138 1111

-Debt Remedy helps you make an personal action plan online for the best way to deal with your debts.
+StepChange free debt advice includes an online debt help tool that can help you make a personal action plan for the best way to deal with your debts.

 Turn2us helps people in financial need to access welfare benefits, charitable grants and other financial help.